kcs0727/Tic-Tac-Toe/README.md

 - Custom prompt to choose starting player
 - Confirmation dialog for New Game
 - Responsive design for desktop and mobile
-- Disabled boxes after move to prevent overwriting
-- Congratulatory message when a player wins

----

 ## Tech Stack